Microsoft Surface Go: 10-inch Pentium-powered Windows tablet coming August 2 for $399

 Microsoft's Surface line has taken some big evolutionary steps in the past couple of years, moving past the original Surface Pro tablet to the heftier Surface Book (with its Nvidia graphics hardware), the slim Surface Laptop and even the all-in-one Surface Studio desktop.

 But the Surface Pro line has been only minimally updated over its past few iterations.
-The processors have been updated, the LTE model is now available to consumers, and fancier accessories take on the Alcantara fabric look of the Surface Laptop ($695 at Amazon.com).
+The processors have been updated, the LTE model is now available to consumers, and fancier accessories take on the Alcantara fabric look of the Surface Laptop.
 But there's been nothing big to make you feel the pull to upgrade, or to consider jumping on Surface bandwagon if you weren't already sold.

 Give me the keyboard cover with the system, and I'm potentially sold on the spot.
 As it is, we'll have to run the Surface Go through our testing process to see if it'll stand up to the rigors of student or on-the-go business life as well as a similarly priced clamshell.